Best Organic Dried Foods Storage Tips

 Ready to take that first step toward a more secure and sustainable food future?

-How long do organic dried foods last in storage?
+How long do organic dried foods really last?

-Most organic dried foods last 1–3 years if stored in airtight containers.
-Grains like wheat berries can last 25+ years in Mylar with oxygen absorbers.
+Most last 1–3 years in airtight containers, but grains like wheat berries can last 25+ years when sealed in Mylar bags with oxygen absorbers.

-Do organic dried foods lose nutrients over time?
+Do organic dried foods lose their nutrients in storage?

-Is organic food really better for long-term storage?
+Is organic food really better than conventional food for storage?

 5 Dried Food Recipes (That Actually Taste Great)